ddrscott/wiz-tts/README.md

 - Reads text from command line arguments or stdin
 - Supports multiple TTS models
 - Option to save generated audio as WebM files with metadata and configurable compression
+- Saves metadata and audio files immediately as they're being generated (no need to wait for completion)

 ## Requirements